Last updated October 26, 2022

-Whenever you deploy code, change a config var, or add or remove an add-on resource, Heroku creates a new release and restarts your app.
-You can list the history of releases, and use rollbacks to revert to prior releases for backing out of bad deploys or config changes.
+Whenever you deploy code, change a config var, or modify your app’s add-on resources, Heroku creates a new release and restarts your app.
+You can view your app’s release history, and temporarily roll back to a previous release in the event of a bad deploy or config change.

 $ git push heroku master ... -----> Compressing... done, 8.3MB -----> Launching... done, v10 http://severe-mountain-793.herokuapp.com deployed to Heroku